-Through the "Action Plan and Personal Project" assignment, the teacher trainees were asked to plan their SMART actions by thinking about everything they had experienced throughout the previous stages within, the ELC.
-They were required to write an action plan for what they would do in future lessons or workshops (if required to facilitate one) using what had been learned from threat training experience.
-For example, SMART actions (Specific, Measurable, Achievable, Relevant and Time-bound) they would need to undertake in the classroom, school and environment in order to implement the Learner Centred Teaching approach (LCT) and promote autonomous learning in their students.
+Through the "Action Plan and Personal Project" assignment, the teacher trainees were asked to plan their SMART actions by thinking about everything they had experienced throughout the previous stages within the ELC.
+They were required to write an action plan for what they would do in future lessons or workshops (if required to facilitate one) using what had been learned from their training experience.
+For example, they would need to undertake SMART actions (Specific, Measurable, Achievable, Relevant and Time-bound) in the classroom, school, and environment to implement the Learner-Centered Teaching (LCT) approach and promote autonomous learning in their students.

-It is worth mentioning that action research topics are proposed during the last weeks of training in the CRMEF; however, the teacher trainees are required to undertake their action research along the second year of their training, which provides more opportunity for them to identify some teaching/learning issues and intervene by using the necessary strategies to deal with them.
+It is worth mentioning that action research topics are proposed during the last weeks of training in the CRMEF; however, the teacher trainees are required to undertake their action research along the second year of their training.
+Hence, this provides more opportunity for them to identify some teaching/learning issues and intervene by using the necessary strategies to deal with them.

-Of the sampled teacher trainees, 43% claim that writing an action plan and personal project helps affect their sense of competence in teaching English language.
-Throughput the second year of training, they will be implementing all what they have been exposed to within the training program, which will allow them to complete the fourth stage of ELC.
-In this stage, they will put what they have planned into practice and; thus, experiment with new experiences by undertaking action research and implementing their action plans and personal projects.
+Of the sampled teacher trainees, 43% claim that writing an action plan and personal project affect their sense of competence in teaching English language.
+Throughout the second year of training, they will be implementing all what they have been exposed to within the training program, which will allow them to complete the fourth stage of ELC.
+In this stage, they will put what they have planned into practice and, thus, experiment with new experiences by undertaking action research and implementing their action plans and personal projects.